 Enrolment of 16 to 18 year old Study Programme learners was the one area of growth for the College, with over 100 learners in excess of our ESFA contractual target number.
-This did not result in any additional funding in 2020/21 due to the lagged funding system, but will lead to grant increases in future years.
+This has led to grant increases in 2022/23 and we expect this trend to continue.